I Stopped Hiding My Stimming. It's the Only Thing That Helps Me Recover.

 What It Actually Feels Like

 Regardless of whether I'm aware of it, I know how happy it makes me feel.
-My energy levels go from 3 to 6, or 2 to 4.
+My energy levels usually operating at around a 4 on my 1-10 energy slider scale in context of my app now increse to a 5 or even a 6 in some cases of intensive stimming moments such as at work when I'm already dealingwith drains.
 Marginal increases, but they help dramatically when my cognitive energy is already depleted.

 How I Protect Stimming Time at Work

-At work, I pace myself and protect generous pockets of time to regulate myself, roughly 30-45 minutes per hour
+At work, I pace myself and protect generous pockets of time to regulate myself, roughly 30-45 minutes per hour.s

-Some resistance is expected.
+When I stim, espcially due to how I knew managers at my previous location treated me in the past, some resistance is expected on my end.
 That feeling like I'm doing something "wrong."
 But I know how much how much happier and less restrictive it makes me feel.
-So I've gotten in the habit of doing it freely.
+So I've gotten in the habit of doing it freely and not caring as much, even though subconscious, it still lingering in my head sometimes and makes me anxious.
+(Hoping they won't write me up for kneeling again, basically)

 The Comments That Make Me Stim More